hgky95/smart-caption-ai/README.md

 ## Frontend Setup (chrome extension)
 1. Open Chrome browser / Settings / Extensions / Manage Extensions
+2. Enable 'Developer Mode' on the top-right corner
-2. Click on 'Load unpacked' on the top-left corner
+3. Click on 'Load unpacked' on the top-left corner
-3. Select the 'chrome-extension' folder that you cloned from previous step.
+4. Select the 'chrome-extension' folder that you cloned from previous step.
 Then the extension will be listed as below:
 ![image](https://github.com/user-attachments/assets/da3a8044-1d96-4111-8356-df6149ae4986)
-4. Open Extension and 'pin' it for easy to use.
+5. Open Extension and 'pin' it for easy to use.
-5. Now, you can open an article (eg. cbc.ca), then click on the icon of this tool.
+6. Now, you can open an article (eg. cbc.ca), then click on the icon of this tool.